scriptrdotio/howto/acl/unprotected_api.md

 **Image 1**

 Clicking on the lock opens an **Access Control List (ACL)** editor.
-As you can see, access to the script is granted by default only to the owners **authenticated** role, i.e. any user or device created from your account.
+As you can see, access to the script is granted by default only to the built-in **authenticated** role, i.e. any user or device created from your account.

 ![Default ACL](./images/acl_view.png)